OpenSextant/Gazetteer/GazetteerETL/Resources/wordstats_README.txt

 Decision - the decision of the majority case form ( most often occurring case form): [upper,lower,initial,mixed] CaseConfidence - the confidence of the case decision (maximum count/total count).
 Value 0.0->1.0 ProperConfidence - the confidence that this could be a proper noun (  (inital count+mixed count)/total count).
-Value 0.0->1.0 AbbreviationConfidence - the confidence that this could be a proper noun (  (upper count)/total count).
+Value 0.0->1.0 AbbreviationConfidence - the confidence that this could be an abbreviation (  (upper count)/total count).
 Value 0.0->1.0

 The data contained in the wordstats file is derived from the Google Books Ngram data set (see http://books.google.com/ngrams for details), specifically the 1-grams of the "English" collection (20090715 version) available at  http://storage.googleapis.com/books/ngrams/books/datasetsv2.html.